top of page

 According to the ICF, professional coaching focuses on setting goals, creating outcomes and managing personal change.
 Sometimes it’s helpful to understand coaching by distinguishing it from other personal or organizational support professions.

-• Therapy: Therapy deals with healing pain, dysfunction and conflict within an individual or in relationships.
+Therapy deals with healing pain, dysfunction, and conflict within an individual or in relationships.
 The focus is often on resolving difficulties arising from the past that hamper an individual's emotional functioning in the present, improving overall psychological functioning, and dealing with the present in more emotionally healthy ways.
 Coaching, on the other hand, supports personal and professional growth based on self-initiated change in pursuit of specific actionable outcomes.
 These outcomes are linked to personal or professional success.
-Coaching is future focused.
+Coaching is future-focused.
 While positive feelings/emotions may be a natural outcome of coaching, the primary focus is on creating actionable strategies for achieving specific goals in one's work or personal life.
-The emphases in a coaching relationship are on action, accountability, and follow through.
+The emphases in a coaching relationship are on action, accountability, and follow-through.

 What do we each have to do?